How to Handle Sales Taxes When You Sell Across State Lines

 Each state usually has an online database with current sales tax rates.
 Most e-commerce platforms look up the customer's address automatically and charge the applicable tax rate.
 You are only responsible for selecting the jurisdictions for which you need to collect sales taxes.

 Make sure that your technology providers update sales tax rates in real time to ensure your tax rates remain compliant.
 With current accounting technology, it's easier than ever to leverage systems to make sure you're current with your rates.

 What Do You Do With the Sales Tax You Collect?

 You must send the sales taxes that you withhold to the appropriate state.
 Many states, such as Michigan, require you to submit monthly sales tax returns.

 Since you're collecting the tax directly from the customer, you do not consider it as part of your income.
-Failing to pay the correct amount in full and on time is a much more serious offense than being late with your income taxes, and it could lead to losing the right to do business within the state, as well as hefty fines.
+Failing to pay the correct amount in full and on time is a serious offense, and it could lead to losing the right to do business within the state, as well as hefty fines.